Phil Breno

-Philip Breno (born December 11, 1995) is an American soccer player who currently plays for the Tampa Bay Rowdies in the USL Championship.
+Philip Breno (born December 11, 1995) is an American soccer player.

 Career

 Breno began playing college soccer at the University of Maryland, Baltimore County in 2013, before transferring to the College of William & Mary in 2016 where he played for two further years.

 During and immediately after college, Breno also appeared for National Premier Soccer League side FC Frederick between 2015 and 2018.

 Charleston Battery

 On March 8, 2019, Breno joined USL Championship side Charleston Battery.
 He made his professional debut on August 14, 2019, start in a 2–1 win over Loudoun United.

 Forward Madison

 On March 3, 2021, Breno signed with USL League One side Forward Madison FC.

 Tampa Bay Rowdies (loan)

 On July 12, 2022, Breno was loaned to the Tampa Bay Rowdies of the USL Championship for the remainder of the 2022 season.
 Rowdies goalkeeper Raiko Arozarena was loaned to Madison in the deal.

 Tampa Bay Rowdies

 Breno signed a permanent contract with the Rowdies on January 25, 2023.
+He left Tampa Bay following their 2024 season.